 - Explores the cultural and/or policy conditions necessary for breakthroughs in knowledge, including historical or contemporary case studies in which well-being was advanced by technological innovation.

 - Examines questions related to digital free speech, including design, structure, legal rights of users, privacy, intermediary liability, legal threats to free speech such as SLAPPs, and encryption.

 - Examines the legal and regulatory frameworks most conducive to innovation, especially in health care, manufacturing, finance, and transportation.

 - Provides mentorship, research support, and networking opportunities for the next generation of researchers who will tackle unforeseen challenges at the intersection of innovation and public policy.

 - A one-to-two-page abstract of the project on behalf of your university, college, think tank, or other 501(c)(3) organization.
 The abstract should provide sufficient detail for reviewers to assess the nature and feasibility of the idea.

 - A CV or résumé.

 - A brief, itemized budget.

-- Final projects should be original, of academic journal quality (when applicable), and must not have been previously published.
+- Final projects should be original, meet the highest standards of their field, and must not have been previously published.

 Funding levels are commensurate with the requirements of the research and the potential for the research to advance an understanding of critical issues.
 Accepted proposals may also receive support to disseminate the research findings.